First, get the baby raccoon contained

 What if it’s raining?

 If it’s raining lightly, cover half of the box with a piece of cardboard.
-If it’s raining hard, bring the baby inside and keep it dark and quiet and warm.
-Put it back outside as soon as the weather clears up a bit.
+If it’s raining hard, bring the baby inside and keep them dark and quiet and warm.
+Put them back outside as soon as the weather clears up a bit.
 A mother raccoon won’t be looking for her babies during a heavy rain.

 What if it’s during the day?

-If you found the baby during the day, put it back out for its mother right away – although raccoons are nocturnal, mothers will still look for their babies during the day.
+If you found the baby during the day, put them back out for their mother right away – although raccoons are nocturnal, mothers will still look for their babies during the day.
 They’re good moms.
 In very busy high-traffic areas, it may make more sense to bring the baby inside and keep it somewhere dark and quiet.
-As soon as the sun starts to set and traffic dies down, get it outside right away.
+As soon as the sun starts to set and traffic dies down, get the baby outside right away.
 No matter what, make sure to leave baby raccoons out for their mother for at least one whole overnight period.
+If the mother has started collecting some of the babies, remaining babies can be left our for a second overnight period.

 MYTH!
 If you touch a baby raccoon, its mother will NOT abandon it.
 Raccoons are excellent moms.
 All they want is their baby back.